jqnatividad/qsv/README.md

 rustc --print target-cpus
 ```
 ### Memory Allocator
-By default, qsv uses the mimalloc performance-oriented allocator from Microsoft.
+By default, qsv uses an alternative allocator - [mimalloc](https://github.com/microsoft/mimalloc),
+a performance-oriented allocator from Microsoft.
-If you want to use the default allocator, use the `--no-default-features` flag
+If you want to use the standard allocator, use the `--no-default-features` flag
 when installing/compiling qsv, e.g.:

 ```bash